TheTechromancer/TheTechromancer/README.md

-Hello 👋
+Hi there! 👋

-I'm a curious human with a passion for building things.
+I like solving problems by building efficient machines.

 ![TheTechromancer's GitHub stats](https://github-readme-stats.vercel.app/api?username=thetechromancer&theme=dark&show_icons=true)

-Below are some of my creations.
-Hopefully you will find them useful.
+Below are some of the machines in question.
+Hopefully you will find them useful!

 ---